AMD sees next AI chip in mass production later this year

 The MI325X chip uses the same architecture as the already-available MI300X, which AMD launched last year.
 The new chip includes a new type of memory that AMD said will speed AI calculations.

-"All the announcements and customer testimonies today are a step in the right direction, but Nvidia is likely to remain the King of GPUs (AI chips)," said Ryan Detrick, chief market strategist at Carson Group.

-AMD's next-generation AI chips, however, are likely to put further pressure on Intel, which has struggled to deploy a coherent AI chips strategy.
+AMD's next-generation AI chips are likely to put further pressure on Intel, which has struggled to deploy a coherent AI chips strategy.
 Intel has forecast AI chip sales of more than $500 million in 2024.

 NEW SERVER, PC CHIPS